-Samuel Yates, Ph.D., is a deaf artist and researcher who examines the aesthetics of disability and performance.
-Samuel is currently an Assistant Professor of Theatre and Resident Dramaturg in the School of Theatre at The Pennsylvania State University.
+Samuel Yates, Ph.D., is a deaf artist and researcher who examines disability aesthetics of disability in performance.
+Samuel is currently Assistant Professor of Theatre and Resident Dramaturg in the School of Theatre at The Pennsylvania State University.
 They previously were on faculty at Millikin University, American University, University of Maryland-Baltimore County, and The George Washington University (GWU).
 Samuel received their Ph.D. in English from GWU, where their dissertation research earned the American Society for Theatre Research’s Helen Krich-Chinoy Dissertation Fellowship and the Dean’s Dissertation Completion Fellowship.
 They completed an M.Phil in Theatre and Performance Studies from Trinity College Dublin as a George J. Mitchell Scholar and a B.A. from Centre College as a John C. Young Scholar.
-Samuel’s current monograph project, Cripping Broadway: Producing Disability in the American Musical, concerns disability aesthetics and accessibility practices in Broadway musicals, and asks how our notions of disability and the able body inform and transforms theatrical performance.
-Research Cripping Broadway has been supported by ATDS and, most recently, the ASTR Grant for Researchers with Heavy Teaching Loads.
-Samuel holds a Humanity in Action Senior Fellowship for their work on performance and body politics, and has artistically collaborated with theaters such as the Abbey Theatre, Woolly Mammoth, The Huntington, the Eugene O’Neill Theater Center, The Samuel Beckett Centre, and Gala Hispanic Theatre.
+Samuel is currently finishing their first monograph project, Cripping Broadway: Producing Disability in the American Musical, which concerns disability aesthetics and accessibility practices in Broadway musicals and asks how our notions of disability or the able body inform and transform musical theatre performance.
+They began their second book project, Strange Speech: Codemeshing Disability and Disorder in Performance, with support from the 2023 ASTR Research Fellowship, and will be a residential research fellow at the Folger Shakespeare Library in Washington, D.C. in Spring 2025.
+Samuel holds a Humanity in Action Senior Fellowship for their work on performance and body politics, and they have artistically collaborated with theaters such as the Abbey Theatre, Woolly Mammoth, The Huntington, the Eugene O’Neill Theater Center, The Samuel Beckett Centre, and the Gala Hispanic Theatre.
 Beyond the theatre, Samuel has worked as an arts and accessibility consultant with Gensler Architecture, Great Plains Theatre Commons, and 3Arts Chicago.
-Their work on disability, performance, and popular culture is published or forthcoming in The Journal of Dramatic Theory and Criticism, Music Theatre Today, Studies in Musical Theatre, and Medicine and Literature, as well as edited volumes such as The Matter of Disability (U Michigan), A Cultural History of Disability in the Modern Age (Bloomsbury), and Monsters in Performance: Essays on the Aesthetics of Social Disqualification (Routledge).
-Their textbook Teaching Writing in Theatre and Performance Studies: An Instructor’s Guide is forthcoming from Palgrave.
+Their award-winning research appears in venues like The Journal of Dramatic Theory and Criticism, Theatre Topics, Prompt, and Studies in Musical Theatre, as well as edited volumes such as The Matter of Disability (U Michigan), A Cultural History of Disability in the Modern Age (Bloomsbury), and Monsters in Performance: Essays on the Aesthetics of Social Disqualification (Routledge).
+Their textbook Teaching Writing Across Theatre and Performance Studies: A Resource Guide is forthcoming from Palgrave.

 Learn more on my CV.
-(Last uploaded version, September 2022).
+(Last uploaded version, September 2024).

 Background